BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted at resorts, carry some USD cash for local island excursions or purchases from smaller shops.
-Many guesthouses and local cafes on inhabited islands prefer cash, and it's good to have for tipping local guides or boat operators who might not have card facilities.
+While credit cards are widely accepted at resorts, carry some USD cash for local island excursions or small purchases at local cafes.
+Many guesthouses and smaller shops on local islands prefer cash, and it's good to have for tipping local guides or boat operators who might not have card facilities.

 transport